 Clinical Presentation of Androgen Insensitivity Syndrome

-Affected individuals have sparse or absence of pubic and axillary hair.
+Affected individuals have sparse or an absence of pubic and axillary hair.
 An absence of ovaries and fallopian tubes with a short vagina is an indication for karyotyping.
-The vagina always ends in a blind sac as there is absence of uterus and fallopian tubes.
+The vagina always ends in a blind sac as there is the absence of the uterus and fallopian tubes.
 Adult women with CAIS are taller than normal women without CAIS.

 PAIS: Clinical presentation in these individuals depends on the response of external genitalia to androgens.
 Features include hypospadias, micropenis, bifid scrotum which may or may not contain testes.
 Some individuals may have clitoromegaly.

 MAIS: This is a rare condition.
-Clinically, it presents as infertility in men with normal appearing genitalia.
+Clinically, it presents as infertility in men with normal-appearing genitalia.
 High dose androgens are needed to restore fertility.
-Another possible manifestation in MAIS is spinal and bulbar muscular atrophy, also known as, Kennedy’s disease.
+Another possible manifestation in MAIS is spinal and bulbar muscular atrophy, also known as Kennedy’s disease.